dgroomes/electron-playground/realistic/README.md

   the DMG maker instead of the ZIP maker.
 So just wait for that to work again.
 * [x] DONE (weird the problem went away; even when I blow away node_modules which is what was giving me falso negative last time) Try to add back the DMG maker using a workaround.
 * [x] DONE Revisit pathing stuff one more time.
 A little less eval.
-* [ ] IN PROGRESS Upgrade version.
+* [x] DONE Upgrade version.
 I know the upgrade to Electron Forge 7.x will fail unfortunately so need to figure that out.

 ## Finished Wish List Items